This article may be sponsored or include a provided product or affiliate link. See the footer and Affiliate Disclaimer for full details.

 With the exception of the shows and studio lot tour, most rides include a singles line which gets used to fill any gaps created by uneven groups.

 As a single, it is possible to walk virtually straight on the rides with even a long queue.

-The glitz and glamour of Hollywood abounds, the entire park resembles a movie set, and naturally the studio tour is a must to see the real sets and props from movies including Jaws, The Fast and the Furious, Back to the Future and Transformers.
+The glitz and glamour of Hollywood abound, the entire park resembles a movie set, and naturally, the studio tour is a must to see the real sets and props from movies including Jaws, The Fast and the Furious, Back to the Future and Transformers.

 The Wizarding World of Harry Potter will delight fans of the movies, be sure to try the Butterbeer and browse the dedicated store!

 If you are up for some physical challenge while in LA, hit the trail to the famous Hollywood sign!

 This is arguably one of the most beautiful hikes in the greater LA area and one of those quintessential things that most visitors want to do.

 Located in the urban Griffith Park, one of the largest urban parks in the United States, this 6-mile hike is extremely popular with tourists who come here to snap a picture in front of the iconic sign.